 Formed in community, ministering in the world.
-The United Theological College/Le Séminaire Uni is a progressive and welcoming college of The United Church of Canada with a mission to prepare students for service and ministry in the church and world of tomorrow.
+The United Church Studies Program at Montreal Dio is a progressive and welcoming program of The United Church of Canada with a mission to prepare students for service and ministry in the church and world of tomorrow.
 This program is the continuation in Montreal of the work of the United Theological College to prepare people for varieties of ministry.
 UCS at Montreal Dio maintains full recognition from The United Church of Canada for Testamur for Ordination.
 Our supportive learning community offers a rich, ecumenical program, enhanced by our affiliation with McGill University’s School of Religious Studies and the Montreal School of Theology, which are both accredited by the Association of Theological Schools.
-We have two streams of study toward ordination—a three-year M.Div. and a one-year Diploma in Ministry (for students with a prior degree in theology).
+We have two streams of study toward ordination―a three-year M.Div. and a one-year Diploma in Ministry (for students with a prior degree in theology).
 While most classes are in English, we provide support and resources for francophone students preparing for ministry, and our community events are bilingual.
-We offer continuing and distance education as well as online learning opportunities as well as programs for United Church Admission Ministers and French licensed lay worship leadership.
+We offer continuing and distance education as well as online learning opportunities and programs for United Church Admission Ministers and French licensed lay worship leadership.
 Our certificate in bilingual ministry is a unique program designed to advance bilingual ministry, serve francophone constituencies, gain insights from the Quebec context, and deepen intercultural awareness.
-UTC offers generous bursaries and scholarships.
+We offer generous bursaries and scholarships.

 Vancouver School of Theology (Vancouver, BC)